Ben-Gurion’s Remarks on Pakistan After Arab-Israeli War

 While Israel has always been wary of its Arab neighbors and Iran, Ben-Gurion sees Pakistan as an even greater threat.
 Pakistan’s military achievements in the Arab-Israeli wars made it clear that it was a formidable opponent.
 What David Ben-Gurion said about Pakistan in France after the Arab-Israeli war reflected his belief that Pakistan posed a unique danger to Israel, more so than Iran or any of the combined Arab states.

-Unlike other nations, Pakistan had a history of military professionalism, and its ability to stand its own against Israel during the wars left a lasting impression.
+Unlike other nations, Pakistan had a history of military professionalism, and its ability to stand its own against Israel during the wars caused a long-lasting impression.
 Ben-Gurion acknowledged that Pakistan’s support for the Palestinian cause, combined with its growing military prowess, could present a significant challenge for Israel in the long term.

 One reason Israel saw Pakistan as a bigger threat was its ability to hold back a much larger adversary, India.
 For over 70 years, Pakistan has maintained military parity with India, a nation seven times its size.
 This shows Pakistan’s military professionalism and strategic skill, a point Ben-Gurion emphasized after the Arab-Israeli war.